 Chris: There are.
 A true continuation is when we use all the text from the parent application and all the figures with no changes.
-A true continuation patent application gets the same priority date as the patent application (discussed
+A true continuation patent application gets the same priority date as the parent application.

 There's another situation where you can add some figures or description in your specification.
-That's called a continuation-in-part patent application, discussed
+That's called a continuation-in-part patent application.

 Why not just file a new application instead of a continuation application?

 Chris: The main reason is you get that earlier filing date